andela-megwali/ruby-music-library/README.md

 The user is able to perform the following operations in the application:

     -> List all the songs in the music library

     -> Get full information about a song's name, artist and genre

     -> List all the artists whose songs are stored in the music library

     -> List all the song genres available in the music library

     -> Play any song selected by song number from the song catalog

     -> List all songs with corresponding genre belonging to any artist of interest

     -> Lists all songs with corresponding artist of any genre of interest

     -> Get a help menu at any time

     -> Follow colour-highlighted interactive instructions per input/command

 ## Instructions for Getting Started

 You will require a basic understanding of "Git" and the "Command Line Interface" to use this application.

-You also need access to a steady internet connection.
+You also need access to a steady internet connection for the initial installation.

 ### Installation